HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Test Result

-The model was tested using an unseen image.
+I tested the model using a new image that was not used during training.

 Example output: